 - 1.9.1.
-The CWT and employees acknowledge the CWT Corporate Plan and its outcomes as a tool to guide the direction of the CWT and recognise that continuously improved performance is essential to meet growing competition and other organisational pressures.
-We are committed to the implementation of CWT wide policies and procedures, while providing flexibility in employment arrangments to meet business and individual needs. - 1.9.2.
+The CWT and employees acknowledge the CWT's suite of strategic and corporate plans (Community Plan, Asset Management Plan and 10 year Financial Plan) which are strategic plans which guides the direction of the CWT and recognise that continuously improved performance is essential to meet growing competition and other organisational pressures.
+CWT and employees are committed to the implementation of CWT wide policies and procedures, while providing flexibility in employment arrangements to meet business and individual needs. - 1.9.2.
 Employees of the CWT will use their best endeavours to provide quality service, in a changing and dynamic environment, to the community of West Torrens. - 1.9.3.
-The parties agree that all employees are committed to a process of ongoing improvement with the aim of ensuring that all areas of the organisation operate at a high level of efficiency and cost effectiveness.
+The parties agree that all employees are committed to a process of ongoing improvement with the aim of ensuring that all areas of the organisation operate at a high level of efficiency and cost effectiveness. - 1.9.4.

-- 1.9.4.
 This commitment will be demonstrated by: - a.
-Focusing on quality customer service. - b.
+Focusing on quality customer service standards which enhance customer experience. - b.
 Setting and achieving measurable outcomes. - c.
-Recognising responsibilities within the parameters of the employment relationship to ensure that human, physical and financial resources are used to maximum effect in servicing the community. - d.
-Working in partnership with business units to find creative solutions to work problems. - e.
+Recognising responsibilities within the parameters of the employment relationship to ensure that human, physical and

+- financial resources are used to maximum effect in servicing customers and the community. - d.
+Working in partnership with all departments across CWT to find creative solutions to work problems. - e.
 Developing a flexible team based family friendly working environment, to maximise service delivery objectives. - f.
-Improving communications, consultation, and collaboration with the CWT community. - g.
+Improving communications, consultation, and collaboration with internal and external customers and the CWT community. - g.
 Maintaining and, as appropriate, improving employee morale. - h.
 Fostering a workplace environment that is fair and equitable. - i.
 Ensuring openness and transparency of process. - j.
-Delegating authority to employees. - k.
-Adopting cost efficient ways of working and striving to increase productivity and efficiency through the best use of available resources. - I. Recognising that service to the community is the basis of the existence of the CWT. - 1.9.5.
-To assist in the facilitation of this process the parties acknowledge a commitment to an annual business planning process that: - a.
+Delegating authority to employees as appropriate. - k.
+Adopting cost efficient ways of working and striving to increase productivity and efficiency through the best use of available resources. - I. Recognising that service to the customers and the community is the basis of the existence of the CWT. - 1.9.5.
+To assist in the facilitation of this process, the parties acknowledge a commitment to an annual business planning process that: - a.
 Provides achievable outcomes for the community, established in collaboration with members of the relevant team. - b.
 Details operational objectives. - c.
-Commits to actions to achieve objectives as provided for in strategic and business service plans and Section 8 of the Local Government Act 1999 as amended. - d.
+Commits to actions to achieve objectives as provided for in strategic and business service plans and Section 8 of the Local Government Act 1999. - d.
 Identifies measures to quantify results. - e.
 Sets target dates and allocates responsibility for each objective. - f.
-Maintains a Performance Development Program (PDP) for all employees.
+Maintains a Performance Partnering Development Program (PPDP) for all employees. - 1.9.6 The CWT commit to developing a policy on flexible work options within 12 months from the date of certification of this Agreement.